lofidewanto/jsinterop-simple-jsframework-example/README.md

 ### Summary JsInterop Generator and Webtack Generator

-- Elemental2 which is generated from JsInterop Generator is actually more JavaScript oriented since the source is from hand written Closure Externs.
+- Elemental2 which is generated from *JsInterop Generator* is actually more JavaScript oriented since the source is from hand written Closure Externs.
-- WebTack Generatior is more Java oriented.
+- *WebTack Generator* is more Java oriented.